The Real Cost of Full-Time RV Living

 Our Monthly Campground Costs

-*This average is based on camping in the western U.S. where we opt for dry or dispersed camping 85% of the time.
-We’ll update this to reflect east coast camping costs in 2023.
+*This average is mainly based on camping in the western U.S. where we opt for dry or dispersed camping 85% of the time.
+We camped at more expensive state parks on the East Coast during April and spent just under $1,800 on camping fees.
+This average excludes the months we moochdock.

 2. Fuel (Gas, Diesel, Propane)